 In Toronto our homes are neck and neck with our neighbours and sometimes you just want a bit of privacy.
 However, there are a few guidelines you need to know before you build that fence.
-Learn the essential Toronto backyard fence height guidelines, fences surrounding residential pools, what materials you can use to build a fence, cost sharing, and even some design trends to elevate this otherwise mundane topic.
+Learn the essential Toronto fence bylaws, backyard fence height guidelines, fences surrounding residential pools, what materials you can use to build a fence, cost sharing, and even some design trends to elevate this otherwise mundane topic.

 HOW TALL CAN I LEGALLY BUILD A FENCE?